msok0216/CSGO/README.md

 `GameState.py` contains objects defined for the projects, while `ProcessGameState.py` contains the requested ProcessGameState class.

 To conduct ETL process of the given data, the user has to define an `ProcessGameState` object and run `object._build()`.
+Then, users can call the object and its functions to manipulate or retrieve data.